ldevillard/Engine/README.md

 ## How to Use

-⚠️ NEED TO ADD A SETUP SCRIPT
 1. Clone the repository: `git clone https://github.com/ldevillard/Engine.git`
-2. Follow the setup instructions in the project's README. ⚠️ Currently need to setup manually
+2. Make sure cmake is installed on your computer, then launch setup.bat
-3. Explore the codebase and enjoy!
+4. Explore the codebase and enjoy!

 ## Showcase